Uday17933/Rock-Paper-Scissors-game/README.md

-# Tic Tac Toe Game (Player vs Computer)
+# Rock Paper Scissors Game

-This is a simple one-player Tic Tac Toe game built using HTML, CSS, and JavaScript.
+A basic Rock, Paper, Scissors game built using HTML, CSS, and JavaScript.
+The user plays against the computer with real-time score updates and result display.

-## Features
+💡 Features

-- One-player mode (You vs Computer)
-- Basic computer AI opponent
-- Highlights winning combination
+.
+One-player game against computer
+.
+Random choice generation for the computer
+.
+Win/Loss/Draw logic implemented in JavaScript
+.
+Score tracking for both player and computer
-- Simple and clean UI
+.
+Simple and clean user interface using HTML & CSS

-## Technologies Used
+🛠️ Technologies Used

-- **HTML** – Game structure
+.
+HTML – Structure of the webpage
-- **CSS** – Styling and layout
+.
+CSS – Styling and layout
-- **JavaScript** – Game logic and AI
+.
+JavaScript – Game logic and interactivity

-## How to Run
+📂 How to Run

-1. Download or clone this repository.
+.
+Download or clone the repository
-2. Open the `index.html` file in any web browser.
+.
+Open index.html in your web browser
-3. Start playing against the computer!

-## Author

-Created by Uday kaushal
+.
+Click on Rock, Paper, or Scissors to play against the computer